Invasion Percolation on Power-Law Branching Processes: The scaling limit of future maximum backbone weights

 \section{The scaling limit of future maximum backbone weights \mtitle{$(W_k)_{k\geq 0}$}}

-In this section we identify the scaling limits of $(W_k)_{k\geq0}$ as posed in Theorem~\ref{thm-subthmWk}.
+In this section we identify the scaling limits of $(W_k)_{k\geq0}$ as stated in Theorem~\ref{thm-subthmWk}.
 Theorem~\ref{thm:constrT} establishes that $(W_k)_{k\geq 0}$ is a Markov process, with an explicit transition kernel.
-In this section we show that $(W_k)_{k\geq 0}$ behaves asymptotically as a simple Markov jump process, that depends on $\alpha$.
+In this section we show that $(W_k)_{k\geq 0}$ behaves asymptotically as a simple Markov jump process, whose law depends on $\alpha$.
 The scaling limit is already known for $\alpha>2$ \cite[Section 6]{Michelen2019}, and is here extended to $\alpha\in(1,2)$ and $\alpha\in(0,1)$.

 This section is organised as follows.
 In Section~\ref{sec-scaling-surv-prob}, we analyse the scaling of the percolation survival probability when $p$ is close to $p_c$.
 In Section~\ref{sec:Scaling_W_k_alpha>1} we extend the known scaling results for the $(W_k)_{k\geq 0}$ process to $\alpha\in(1,2)$.
 Finally, Section~\ref{sec:Scaling_W_k_alpha_in_0,1} extends these result to $\alpha\in(0,1)$.